k8ssandra/k8ssandra-terraform/gcp/modules/gcs/README.md

 # Terraform google cloud storage module
-This is a Dynamic modules in Terraform to create a GCS bucket and assign basic persmissions to the users.
+This is a Dynamic modules in Terraform to create a GCS bucket and assign basic permissions to the users.

 * main.tf : contains all the resources which will be created with `terraform apply` command.
 * variables.tf : contains all variables required to create the resources.